Last updated:

 Critical infrastructure includes transportation (roads, bridges, rail, etc.), health care facilities, water, sanitation and hygiene (WASH), government operations, finance, communication technology, shelter and food.
 All of these areas are important to the immediate activities that occur after a disaster, as well as long-term recovery.

-When communities do receive governmental disaster assistance, federal funding is not always the most flexible or dynamic in meeting complex human needs.
+When communities do receive governmental disaster assistance, it is not always the most flexible or dynamic in meeting complex human needs.
 Philanthropy is uniquely situated to support people and local communities in developing the capacity to become more resilient in the face of increasingly severe disasters.

 Philanthropy can also help by supporting infrastructure and human-based needs.
 For example, funders could provide support for communities to purchase equipment, buildings, vehicles or training for first responders.
 Funders could also provide direct assistance for local disaster coordination and recovery navigation, housing assistance, and other community-specific recovery needs.